Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Oscillator Model in a Large Population Limit and Existing Distribution Control Methods

+\revv{The main focus of this paper is the macroscopic control of the oscillator population.
+Suppose that the initial phases $\{\theta_i(0)\}_{i=1}^N$ are independent and identically distributed (i.i.d.) according to a probability density function $\rho_0$ and that $ u $ is deterministic.
+Since the oscillators are uncoupled and driven by independent Wiener processes, the phase processes $\{\theta_i(t)\}_{i=1}^N$ are i.i.d. for each $t\ge 0$.
+Therefore, by the standard law of large numbers for empirical measures~\cite{van2000asymptotic}, the empirical distribution constructed from $\{\theta_i(t)\}_{i=1}^N$ converges, as \(N\to\infty\), to a deterministic probability measure; see Fig.~\ref{fig:circ_histo_pdf}.
+Let us assume that the resulting measure admits a density function $ \rho : [0,\infty) \times \calS^1 \rightarrow \bbR $.
+This density represents the macroscopic phase distribution of the oscillator population and satisfies the Fokker--Planck equation associated with the Ito diffusion~\eqref{eq:phasemodel}:}

 Here, $ \rho(t,\theta)\rmd \theta $ can be interpreted as the fraction of oscillators whose phases lie within the interval $ [\theta ,\theta + \rmd \theta) $ at time $ t $. \rev{The situation where all the oscillators receive a common input means that $ u $ is not allowed to depend on $ \theta $.} Throughout this paper, we assume the existence of a unique solution to \eqref{eq:rho}.

 Then, our goal is to steer the distribution of oscillators $ \rho $ to a given target distribution.
 Specifically, the target distribution $ \rho_f $ is given by

 where the solution $ \rho_f $ rotates on $ \calS^1 $ at the angular velocity $ \omega $ maintaining the shape of the initial density $ \rho_{f,0} $.
 Hence, we sometimes refer to $ \rho_{f,0} $ as the target as well.